-Programs are expected to serve the targeted population within inclusive classrooms of three and four-year-old children who represent a range of abilities and disabilities and the social, linguistic, and economic diversity of families within the community.
+Programs are expected to serve the targeted population within inclusive classrooms of children, three to five-year-old, who represent a range of abilities and disabilities and the social, linguistic, and economic diversity of families within the community.
 Grants are intended to improve equity of access to early childhood education programs; therefore, the program grant should increase the number of children served in the community or expand the duration and intensity of an existing program through the provision of comprehensive center-based programs.

-In accordance with state statute, funds are prioritized to provide grants to programs to serve the target population of at-risk four-year-old children eligible to attend kindergarten in the following year.
+In accordance with state statute, funds are prioritized to provide grants to programs to serve the target population of at-risk children eligible or required to attend kindergarten in the following year.
 The criteria for at-risk is defined as children:

 - Whose family income qualifies them for participation in the federal free or reduced lunch program, - Who reside in a home where a language other than spoken English is used as the primary means of communication, - Whose parents are younger than eighteen or who have not completed high school; and/or - Who were born prematurely or at low birth weight as verified by a physician. - Districts must follow IDEA requirements regarding placing children with disabilities in the least restrictive environment.
-While the grant is designed to serve and target 4-year-old children, it is not intended to be a segregated categorical program.
-Classrooms with mixtures of 3- and 4-year-old children are encouraged, as are inclusive programs serving children with a variety of abilities, needs, cultures and backgrounds.
+While the grant is designed to serve and target children eligible or required to attend kindergarten the following year, it is not intended to be a segregated categorical program.
+Classrooms with mixtures of 3-5-year-old children are encouraged, as are inclusive programs serving children with a variety of abilities, needs, cultures, and backgrounds.